Luxury Homes For Sale

 Luxury homes for sale in the Austin area offer the finest of craftsmanship, refinement, and quality.
 The best homes feature more than fine architecture, showcasing waterfront access or views, hill country or downtown views, and/or expansive grounds.

-Austin’s luxury homes generally begin at the $1 million price point and top out around $15 million, although that price range appears to be growing.
+Austin’s luxury homes generally are considered to begin around the $1 million price point and go up into the many multi-millions.
 Austin luxury homes and mansions are available in an array of styles, such as Tuscan, French, Spanish, Colonial, Mediterranean, Contemporary, Classical, Ranch, Post-Modern, Green Building, and Equestrian.

-Amenities for luxury homes can range from personal boat docks and infinity edge pools with downtown views to wine cellars, guest casitas, and opulent ballrooms.
+Amenities for Austin luxury homes can range from personal boat docks and infinity edge pools with downtown views to wine cellars, guest casitas, and cabanas.
 Some homes even offer vineyards, equestrian facilities, helipads, and landing strips.
-For more about the types of amenities and features Austin luxury homes may provide, read our Luxury Home Lingo page.
-Also, read about the difference between a luxury home and a mansion.

-Austin also offers an abundance of spas and resorts.
+In addition to golf, Austin offers an abundance of spas and resorts.
 Lake Austin Spa is one of the top U.S. spas, with extensive grounds along the shores of Lake Austin, plus pools, spa treatments, overnight accommodations, fitness classes, and wellness classes.
-Other well-known pampering stays are available at Travaasa, Barton Creek Resort and Spa, and Lakeway Resort and Spa.
+Other well-known pampering stays are available at Miraval Austin, Barton Creek Resort and Spa, and Lakeway Resort and Spa.

 Water-lovers of all varieties will enjoy a day of fun in the sun on one of Austin’s three lakes : Ladybird Lake, Lake Austin, and Lake Travis.